This Recipe Makes 16 Squares

 - Remember the smaller piece of dough that was set aside?
 It’s time to grate that dough over the jam.
 This will create the crumbly effect.

 - Once the dough has been grated over, it’s ready to be baked.
+Place the baking tray/casserole into the preheated oven & bake for 25-30 minutes.

 - Goes best with a hot drink, preferably tea or coffee.
 This treat can also be served with a dollop of ice cream or whipped cream.